 Sometimes called traumatic brain injuries, or TBI, brain injuries can be catastrophic.
 TBI victims may lose their ability to work, have a meaningful relationship with a spouse or companion, and may face a lifetime of struggle and hardship.

 Brain injuries occur all too frequently in the United States.
 The Center for Disease Control and Prevention reports the following annual national statistics about TBI:

 A traumatic brain injury demands the services of an experienced lawyer.
 Choose Zbinden & Curtis, serving clients in Oregon and Washington.
 We put our firm’s extensive experience and resources to work for Oregon traumatic brain injury victims.
 Call (503) 287-5000 today to see how we can help.

-A traumatic brain injury may occur as a result of a something striking the head with force and causing direct physical damage to the brain.
-A victim may sustain an open head injury (penetration of the skull) or closed head injury (a blow to the head that does not involve penetration of the skull).
+A traumatic brain injury may occur as a result of something striking the head with force and causing direct physical damage to the brain.
+A victim may sustain an open head injury (penetration of the skull) or a closed head injury (a blow to the head that does not involve penetration of the skull).
 In either case, brain damage may occur.
-Common side effects from a brain injury include the inability to remember, to think clearly or to control emotions.
+Common side effects from a brain injury include the inability to remember, think clearly, or control emotions.

 The following types of accidents may result in brain injury: